stephan7878/stephan7878.github.io/_posts/2023-05-05-the-azure-resource-explorer.markdown

 ![resource-exp-blade]({{ "/assets/2023-05-05-resource-exp-blade.png" | relative_url }})

-Note that not all features are available from within the portal.
+Note that not all features are available from within the portal, so I will be using [resources.azure.com][resource-exp].

 On the left you can expand the tree view to generate various queries within your subscription.
 When accessing the `providers` view, you are generating a subscription-wide query for a specific type of resource.
 For instance, retrieve all disks within the subscription by expanding: